simpeter/apd/docs/lab0.md

 To start a new experiment, follow these steps:

 1. Select a profile: go to your CloudLab dashboard's  [`Project Profile`](https://www.cloudlab.us/user-dashboard.php#projectprofiles) page.
 Go to `cse453repo` profile and click `instantiate` button.
 2. Parameterize: select the lab you are working on.
-Optionally, you can configure the number of server machines (maximum 10) and the number of client machines.
+Optionally, you can configure the number of server machines (maximum 10) and the number of client machines (maximum 3).
 Click on `Next` to move to the next page.
 3. Finalize: Name and choose the cluster you want to start your experiment.
 For more information on the hardware CloudLab provides, please refer to this [page](http://docs.cloudlab.us/hardware.html).
 We also recommend checking the [resource availability](https://www.cloudlab.us/resinfo.php) page to make sure you select a cluster with enough machines.
 4. Schedule: Optionally, select when you would like to start this experiment.
 If you want to start your experiment immediately, skip this step and click `Finish`.

 It may take a few mintues for the experiment to start.
 Once the experiment is created, you should be able to view the information under the [`Experiments`](https://www.cloudlab.us/user-dashboard.php#experiments) page.

+Note: For each lab, you will create one or more client machines and one or more server machines.
+You will deploy the applications on server machines and run the load generator on the client machines.

 ## Log into Experiment Machines